-2019 has few openings because of preparations for my 50 Years of Printmaking exhibition in 2020.
+2019 has few openings because of preparations for my 50 Years of Printmaking exhibition in 2020 or 2021.

 The School will close at the end of 2019 for short-term students.
 From 2020 the shortest course will be three months, tho longer courses for individuals aiming to become teachers will be held.
 However, the School up in Karuizawa with teacher Terry McKenna will be opened in spring of 2019 for short- and long-term students.